ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   based solely on the presence of the events.
 - The origin for an issuance and redemption event can be unique for a given Client, allowing an attacker to link both events.
+- State associated with an issuance protocol.
+In the event that issuance protocols are stateful, e.g., by limiting the number of issuance events allowed by any one Client, this state could be used to correlate issuance and redemption.

 Depending on the Client identifiers used, context correlation may not constitute a privacy violation.
 In particular, because tokens are not bound to a single Client